godlikeonline/PatchBuilder.NET/README.md

-# PatchBuilder.NET #
+# PatchBuilder.NET

 A patch release package builder for .NET

 Have a need, build a tool.

 ## USE CASE ##
-Solution is deployed to client production environment and they have a bug that requires a fix.
+Solution is deployed to client production environment (on windows) and they have a bug that requires a fix.
 Fix involves a patch release rather than a full release.

 If it is a large solution your fixed deployables may need to be deployed to multiple locations on the target environment (be it production, UAT or otherwise).